Osmosis UV Neutralizer H20 Can Provide Sun Protection

 Testing for Your Skin

-So, how should you proceed with UV Protection Water?
+So, how should you proceed with UV Neutralizer Water?
 Start with assessing your daily medications.
 Compare these medications to the list of sun-sensitizing medications.
 You may find

 that you are taking medications, such as ibuprofen, that indicate you should get less sun exposure that day.
 Next, do a body part test.
 Go out into the sun an hour after

-ingesting UV Protection Water.
+ingesting UV Neutralizer Water.
 Use a traditional broad spectrum sunblock or clothes to cover all areas while leaving a small area such as an arm or foot exposed to test.

 Remain in the sun for an hour.
 This will determine if the water is effective for you and give you the confidence to exposure your whole body the next outing.